dheeraj-coding/enhancements/keps/sig-auth/NNN-request-validation-in-structured-authentication-configuration/README.md

 ###### Does enabling the feature change any default behavior?

 No. The feature only adds new configuration options.
-Existing certificate authentication behavior remains unchanged when the feature is enabled but not configured.
+Existing authentication behavior remains unchanged when the feature is enabled but not configured.

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?

 Yes.
-Disabling the StructuredAuthenticationConfiguration feature gate will cause the API server to ignore X509 configuration in StructuredAuthenticationConfiguration and fall back to existing certificate authentication mechanisms.
+Disabling the StructuredAuthenticationConfiguration feature gate will cause the API server to ignore RequestValidationRules configuration and fall back to existing authentication mechanisms without request validation.

 ###### What happens if we reenable the feature if it was previously rolled back?

-The X509 configuration in StructuredAuthenticationConfiguration will be processed again, and certificate authentication will use the configured validation rules.
+The RequestValidationRules configuration will be processed again, and authentication will use the configured validation rules.

 ###### Are there any tests for feature enablement/disablement?